Every adult needs a Will—full stop. However, the unfortunate reality is most Canadian adults haven’t put this essential document in place.

-When it comes to estate planning, pets are technically considered property (rude, amirite?).
+When it comes to complex estate planning, pets are technically considered property (rude, amirite?).
 However, you can leave them to someone in your Will, called a pet guardian.

 Since pets are property, you also can’t leave them money or gifts, but you can leave those things to their guardian—whether it’s a lump sum of money to help pay for vet bills or their favourite toy.

 Sometimes pet owners predecease their pets - often with no plan in place.
-These pets can end up in shelters if there is no family remaining, or the family can’t take care of them.
+These pets can end up in shelters if there is no family member remaining, or the family can’t take care of them.
 To help ensure a safe future for your favourite floof, make sure to have a plan in place for them with a valid Will.

 Next steps: How can I get started?

 This is a guest post from our friends at Epilogue.
-Canada’s only online Will solution founded by two estate lawyers with over a decade of experience.
+Canada’s only online Will solution founded by two experienced estate lawyers with over a decade of experience.